 Today I want to share a new report in partnership with Meta which looks at the longer term impacts of BFTB on rural businesses and communities.
 The report draws on three main sources including BFTB commissioned research by YouGov, data from the BFTB Marketplace and survey responses from our loyal Instagram followers.
 In the report we found:

-BFTB has shown how digital tools like social media can empower entrepreneurs, and in particular women, to launch and scale business from remote communities.
+BFTB has shown how digital tools like social media can empower entrepreneurs, and in particular, women, to launch and scale businesses from remote communities.
 YouGov found that seven in ten (70%) rural SMB respondents agree that online/digital businesses have helped women in the regions gain economic security.

 Digitally-enabled small businesses can crisis-proof rural communities

 BFTB was launched on Instagram when regional Australia was in the grip of one of the worst droughts on record.
-Soon afterwards, the global Covid-19 pandemic arrived and made the notion of crisis- proofing economies even more relevant to all Australians.
-More than six in ten (62%) SMB owners and managers agree that digitally enabled SMBs can help to crisis- proof rural communities.
+Soon afterward, the global Covid-19 pandemic arrived and made the notion of crisis-proofing economies even more relevant to all Australians.
+More than six in ten (62%) SMB owners and managers agree that digitally enabled SMBs can help crisis-proof rural communities.

 BFTB is broadening people’s perception of rural Australia’s potential beyond the farm gate

 BFTB has created a powerful platform to showcase the breadth of enterprise in regional communities and drive new growth in non-traditional industries like e-commerce.
 This produces tangible benefits for bush businesses.
 In fact, social media drove 36% of all users to the BFTB website in the last 12 months, and when we asked our Instagram followers what they thought about us, 70% said that we had changed their perception of rural communities.